SQL Relay is a powerful database connection management solution.

 Tuning SQL Relay

-SQL Relay also provides drivers for many database abstraction layers.
+SQL Relay provides drivers for most popular database abstraction layers.